asolutioncompany/cache-enabler-dark-fork/README.md

     /*
      * Text of the toggle added to the website to show the selected theme as the light theme.
      *
-     * You may wish to edit the text.
+     * You may freely edit the text.
      */
     const cedf_light_theme_text = 'Light Mode';

     /*
      * Text of the toggle added to the website to show the selected theme as the dark theme.
      *
-     * You may wish to edit the text.
+     * You may freely edit the text.
      */
     const cedf_dark_theme_text = 'Dark Mode';